rabanti-github/Media-Extractor/README.md

 ## System Requirements

-Media-Extractor does not need an installation.
+Although Media-Extractor provides an [installer](#Download), it does not need an installation and can be run as portable app.
 The [downloaded zip file](#Download) can be unzipped in a folder of your choice.
-The system requirements are:
+The general system requirements are:

-* Microsoft Windows 7, 8.1, 10, 11
+- Microsoft Windows 7, 8.1, 10, 11
-* .NET 4.6.2 or higher installed
+- .NET 4.8 or higher installed

 Please see the section about the [SmartScreen Warning](#smartscreen-warning-in-windows-81-10-and-11) if you have problem to run the application after downloading.